ivandotv/onion-compose/README.md

 ## Motivation

-Composing functions with `onion` style execution is a very powerful concept, especially in the `HTTP` framework for composing middleware functions, and I wanted the same middleware execution style like `koa.js` but with a middleware signature like `expressjs`, hence this little module has been created.
+Composing functions with `onion` style execution is a very powerful concept, especially in the `HTTP` framework for composing middleware functions, and I wanted the same middleware execution style as `koa.js` but with a middleware signature like `expressjs`, hence this little module has been created.

-If you need a refresher how on what is `oninon style` composition, check this out:
+If you need a refresher how on what is `onion style` composition, check this out:

 ```ts
 test('Run order', async () => {